andreaostuni/ros2_setup_guide/dual_boot/dual_boot_guide.md

 # Install Ubuntu desktop

-This guide is for installing Ubuntu desktop on a computer that already has Windows 10 installed.
+This guide is for installing Ubuntu desktop on a computer that already has Windows 10 (or Windows 11) installed.

 ## Prerequisites

-- A computer with Windows 10 installed and at least 25GB of free space.
+- A computer with Windows 10 (or Windows 11) installed and at least 25GB of free space.
 - A USB drive (12GB or above recommended).
 - A working internet connection.
 - A backup is recommended before proceeding.